nresare/azure-token-fetcher/README.md

-## Using a custom claim in the JWT token as principal
+## Generating an JWT token with Azure AD with a custom claim

 These are the steps I took to issue tokens with Azure AD with a custom claim
 1. On https://portal.azure.com navigate to Azure Active Directory